 The overgrowth of skin cells in psoriasis is due to the release of cytokines from your immune system.
 We know that psychological stress may worsen or trigger episodes of psoriasis.
-Indeed, people with psoriasis tend to have increased levels of cortisol, a stress hormone.
+Indeed, people with psoriasis tend to have of cortisol, a stress hormone.

 Your hypothalamus, which is part of your CNS, is responsible for cortisol production.
 When it senses stressors, it signals your nearby pituitary gland, which signals for cortisol production.
 This, in turn, can trigger the release of pro-inflammatory cytokines by your immune system.
 These cytokines then trigger an overgrowth of skin cells.

 In addition, people with psoriasis often report having psychological conditions, such as depression, increased stress, and suicidal thoughts.
-Previous research has linked an increase in cytokine levels with major depression.
+Previous has linked an increase in cytokine levels with major depression.

 There’s currently no cure for psoriasis, but new developments in the field of PNI could change this in the future.
 In the meantime, here’s how to manage it at home.